 Having said that, 98 minutes passes like a ferret in a flume and the latter stages could never be accused of sagging in the slightest.
 Once it works out what it wishes to be for the remainder and we readjust our expectation accordingly, it becomes a rumbustious rip-roaring rollercoaster ride around the outskirts of hell and barely lets up as it hurtles towards a satisfying and surprisingly heartfelt conclusion.
 There are no real revelations, the fodder is indeed that although, at least, they are given time for Timothy Dolan’s screenplay to flesh them out just enough.
 All the usual stereotypes are present and correct and the kids play their part with relative gusto.

 The real stars here though are those rednecks.
 These include a spiteful Asian masseuse with a penchant for happy endings, an overfed momma who can sniff your gammon from a country mile off and lacks anything regarding etiquette, and a rockabilly Elvis-type who croons from the rooftops.
 In many ways, it bares similarities to Matthew Leutwyler’s Dead & Breakfast and Tim Sullivan’s 2001 Maniacs although Goldmann’s movie is far less campy in its implementation than either and all the better for it.
 In addition, there is the more methodical zombie who relishes in deep-frying his victims in search of that elusive prize-winning jerky.
-Leading breasts-first from the front, Nichole Hiltz is marvelous as Norma and Trace Adkins is put to good use book-ending events as our demonic drifter.
+Leading breasts-first from the front, Nichole Hiltz is marvelous as Norma and crooner Trace Adkins is put to good use book-ending events as our demonic drifter.

-The FX is something of a mixed bag.
+Meanwhile, the effects are something of a mixed bag.
 While the zombie make-up is literally astounding and clearly the work of great care and attention, some of the splatter fails to shine quite so brightly.
 For a film based around poor white trash it is also surprisingly respectful in its approach to both gore and T&A, hinting at atrocities which it hasn’t the intention of lingering on and keeping bare flesh to a distinct premium.
 Did this leave me slightly disappointed?
 Hell yes it did, we’re all adults here after all, if I wanted tender loving care then I’d watch Beaches.
 Not nearly mean-spirited as it has every right in being, that’s not to say it ends well for our cantankerous teens.

 There’s more than enough batter on these here bones to justify a move into franchise territory.
 The gloriously animated trash of the title are great value and, if anything, deserve a little more screen time than given here.
 If you’re searching for dark and nasty then you may find the lighter tone of the tail-end mildly off-putting but, should you be searching purely for kicks and not go expecting the Coens when it comes to the belly laughs, then you should get exactly what you come for.
 A hootenanny of sorts and more than enough reason to break out the banjo.